INCLUDE PARAMETERS: <name of file>

 ) then command WAIT will terminate immediately.

 command).
 If any of them is recieved then command terminates.
-Command waits packets until timeout expires (command TIMEOUT
+Command waits packets until timeout expires (command

-PARAMETERS: <initval in milliseconds>
+TIMEOUT PARAMETERS: <initval in milliseconds>

 Defines the timeout for WAIT command (and its analogs), also for imitation of application's work.
 Null value means infinite timeout (such timeout will not be applied for imitation of application's work).
 In the case of negative value its absolute value will be obtained as timeout, but WAIT command (its analogs) will work differently: it will always wait for the whole timeout (not terminating on first recieved packet).
 So several packets may be registered as recieved.
 This command also defines the timeout for TCP server while waiting for connections.

 ).
-See "samples/waiting_packets.fws".
+See "

 PARAMETERS: {accept | drop | any }

 Waits for packet whose mask is defined above.
 The command will finish work when such packet is recieved on waitable interface.
 The waitable interface is interface for which strict request (accept or drop) have been specified in parameters to command or in defaults (command DEFAULT).
 For TCP device the command will only wait data on the main interface.
-In the general case command may wait no one but several packets (added by OR
+In the general case command may wait no one but several packets (added by

 Analog of WAIT command.
 Adds the above packet to the set of packets which will be waited by command WAIT and its analogs.
 This command does not start waiting.
 Nevertheless, at once after adding packet may be registered as recieved.
-If some packet will be registered as recieved before call to WAIT (WAITALL
+If some packet will be registered as recieved before call to WAIT (

-PARAMETERS: no parameters
+WAITALL PARAMETERS: no parameters

 The analog of WAIT command.
 Doesn't add the previously defined packet to the list of waitable ones.
 Starts waiting simply.
 Packets may be already added by OR command (or using of UNFIX command).